 Appropriate practices that minimize flood damage have been used.

-Electrical, heating, ventilation, plumbing, and air-conditioning equipment, and other service facilities have been designed and located to prevent water entry or accumulation.
+Electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities have been designed and/or located to prevent water entry or accumulation.

 A completed permit application form.